ccr5/blackjack-go/README.md

 This is my second project to improve my skils in go and a little project to have a fun.
 I always use a game to learn a programming language and this time, my choice is a **blackjack game**.
-I translate it from my repository called blackjack, used to learn Python before.
+I translate it from my repository called blackjack, used to learn Python and Rust before.

 ### What is BlackJack game?
 BlackJack is a card game where who has a sum of cards equals 21 win.